suquamish/Tech-Challenge/README.md

    - name
    - email

+The solution [must] be able to meet the following needs:
+   - Find a user by username
+   - Create a user
+   - Delete a user
+   - Update a user's email and name

 ## Instructions

 This project is Gradle based, with a wrapper.
 From your desktop, you should be able to compile, test, and run this project.